MainRo/dooble/README.rst

 Usage
 ------

-The text grammar allows to easilly define observables and operators.
+The text grammar allows to easilly define *observables* and *operators*.
 The map operator with an input observable and an output observable is described the following way: